 Succulent plants are described as having fat and fleshy sections that retain water.
 I’m not sure, but I think I may be a succulent…

 I joke – I’m not half as attractive as these lot.
+(Besides, succulents aren’t known for their love of travel insurance.)
 Take a look!
 They are strange, beautiful and fascinating:

 Living stones (lithops)

 These plants are native to southern Africa.
 They avoid being eaten by blending in with the rocks they grow next to.
 Clever, huh?